 - Fruit desserts

 We imported Petit Manseng in 2003 in the hopes of making a naturally sweet wine.
 The vines were released to us in 2006, and our first small vineyard block was planted in 2007.
 Over time, we have come to the conclusion that Petit Manseng is best used for off-dry wines: wines with residual sugar but less than our sweet Vin de Paille wines, with the grape's notably bright acids providing balance.

-Our Petit Manseng grapes were grown on our certified organic estate vineyard.
+Our Petit Manseng grapes were grown on our certified organic and biodynamic estate vineyard.

-Our Petit Manseng was harvested in one day on September 15th at 26.8° Brix and a pH of 2.99.
-We fermented it in barrel, and stopped its fermentation when it had about 57.8 grams/liter of sugar left and sat at an alcohol of 13.6%.
-The high acidity makes it taste much drier than the sugar reading would suggest.
-The wine was aged on its lees in barrel and bottled in July, 2017.
+Our Petit Manseng was harvested at 28.4° Brix and a pH of 3.13, we fermented it in barrel, and stopped its fermentation when it had about 85 grams/liter of sugar left and sat at an alcohol of 13.2%.
+This is a little sweeter than we've finished the Petit Manseng in recent years, but as usual the high acidity makes it taste much drier than the sugar reading would suggest.
+The wine was aged on its lees in barrel and bottled in June 2019.